 Cut-out and Junction Box.-A good view of this component can be had by referring to Illustration No. 42.
-All cables are taken to terminal posts in a recessed space at the back of the box, and it is here that the two main harnessed cables-the panel harness associated with the control panel and the junction box harness which constitutes the cables going to the various points on the chassis-are coupled up.
-The fuses, reading from left to right, are (S & T) side and tail, (E) dynamo field fuse, (Aux) for the auxiliaries, (H) headlamps.
+All cables are taken to terminal posts in a recessed space at the back of the box, and it is here that the two main harnessed cables the panel harness associated with the control panel and the junction box harness which constitutes the cables going to the various points on the chassis-are coupled up.
+The fuses, reading from left to right, are auxiliary, near-side head, off-side head, side and tail, and horn.
+Above will be seen the dynamo field fuse.
 These are so arranged that should a short-circuit develop in any lamp or other component, the fuse associated with that component only will blow and the remainder of the installation will remain normal.
 The operation of tracing the fault is simplified enormously as it is at once apparent which circuit is at fault.
-It should be noted that the field fuse is only of 5 amperes.
+It should be noted that the field fuse is only of 4-5 amperes.

-In the centre of the fuse block the spare fuse carrier is provided with one complete replacement set.
+On the left of the fuse block the spare fuse carrier is provided with one complete replacement set.
 At the side of the fuse block a pair of terminal posts are available for coupling up any other instruments fitted subsequently.
 This pair is fused in the auxiliary circuit and is intended for additional horns, foglamps, etc. It will perhaps be helpful to note here that there are many accessories on the market, some of which take a very high operating current, and the owner should avoid fitting any of these unless approved by a competent electrical engineer.
 In any case a heavy current accessory must be connected directly to the battery and not through the junction box or ammeter.

-Fuses.-It will be noticed that the fusing of the lamps is such that there is no risk of the driver being plunged into total darkness.
+Fuses.-It will be noticed that the fusing of the lamps is such that there is very little risk of the driver being plunged into total darkness.
 If both the headlamps, or the side and tail-lamps, or all the units connected to the auxiliary accessory terminal fail to function, examine the particular fuse protecting them.

-Illustration No. 41.-The facia board.
+Illustration No. 41 .- The facia board .- First Layout.